letsgetwork/Self-hosted-Music-Player/README.md

 ### 📱 Responsive Design
 Access your music library anytime, anywhere, across all your devices.
 The Self-hosted Music Player features a responsive design that adapts seamlessly to different screen sizes, ensuring optimal performance whether you're using a desktop computer, tablet, or smartphone.

-🛡️ Safe and Ad-free Experience
-Enjoy your music without interruptions or concerns about intrusive ads and trackers.
-The Self-hosted Music Player prioritizes your privacy and security, providing a safe and ad-free environment for listening to your favorite tunes.

 ## Getting Started
 1. **Installation**: Download the Self-hosted Music Player files and host them on your platform.
 The player is designed to be lightweight and easy to set up, allowing you to get started quickly.